 - Do a park-hop.
 Where you visit 3 different parks in one day or back to back during the weekend.

 - Have a scavenger hunt.
 When my little guy was 4 we went around town and enjoyed an ABC Picture Scavenger Hunt around our city.
 Later I turned into a photo book for him.

 You don’t need to go on a fancy vacation to have fun with your family.
 We’ve enjoyed both exploring our town and city but also going beyond that and exploring the country.
 All of the memories we’ve made from our exploring this country have bonded our family in such a neat way that I can’t imagine not having those experiences in our life.

 These experiences shape our stories and build memories for a lifetime.
 We’ve skipped through the amazon jungle, hiked up volcanoes, swung across the tropical rain forest on a wire, swam with penguins, played with sea lions, lived with indigenous indians, held monkeys and snakes and have eaten jungle ants… all because we decided to become students of this beautiful place we call home.

-I got this idea from the blogger Lisa and she goes on to say,
+I got this idea from Lisa McKay and she goes on to say,

 I declared a “year of awesome” because in some ways it felt like we were paddling hard just to keep our heads above water, and it had felt that way for a long time.
 Because, with everything on our plates and two kids under five who have been terrible sleepers for most of their lives, it was easy not to stretch to create moments and outings and days that are memorable for lovely reasons…We’re four months into the year of awesome now.
 We’ve been out on a glass-bottom-boat, journeyed out to islands, snorkeled over bright coral, celebrated our birthdays with champagne, and gone camping on the beach with baby turtles.
 So far, so good.”